Strippit Houdaille

 Fanuc Controls

-It Says General Numeric, but Every Part of it is Fanuc.
+It Says General Numeric, but Every Part is Fanuc!

-This Control also used Reliable Fanuc D.C.
-PWM Servo Drives which were usually built into Control Cabinet.
+Control used Reliable Fanuc D.C.
+PWM Servo Drives which were built into Control Cabinet.

-This was a very Popular CNC Control that was made through the 1980's.
-It was a Good Control, and Reliable, but was a Bit Intimidating to Operate, as it has Zillions of Knobs, Switches, Buttons, and Lights, so that it Looked like Tokyo at Night!
+This was a very Popular CNC Control that was made through the Early 1980's.
+It was a Good Control and Reliable, but was a Bit Intimidating to Operate, as it has Zillions of Knobs, Switches, Buttons, and Lights, so that it Looked like Tokyo at Night!

-Di-Acro & Strippit also used the GN6 on all the Junk CAP1000 & CAP1250 & HPM1000 Machines they made, until the late 1980's when Fanuc Discontinued the GN6.
-Then Strippit made a few more CAP-aroo Machines with Fanuc OP Controls, until they Finally Discontinued making these Machines around 1990.
+Di-Acro & Strippit also used GN6 on their Junk CAP1000 & CAP1250 & HPM1000 Machines they made, until late 1980's when Fanuc Discontinued GN6.
+Then Strippit made a few more CRAP1000 & CRAP1250 Machines with Fanuc OP-Controls, until Finally Discontinued these Machines around 1990.

 When Fanuc Originally Set-Up their American Division, they called it "General Numeric", a Nice American Sounding Name.
-This was to Avoid the Japanese Sounding "Fanuc" Name and any Prejudices that may have gone with it.
-There was Much Government Scrutiny in the 1980's as the Japanese were Busily Taking Over the Machine Tool Industry.
+This was to Avoid Japanese Sounding "Fanuc" Name and any Prejudices that may have gone with it.
+There was Much Government Scrutiny in the Early 1980's as Japanese were Busily Taking Over U.S. Machine Tool Industry.
 They have pretty well Completed this Mission now.

 G.E.
 Partnered-Up with Japan's Fanuc Co.